Southampton-RSG-Training/industry-skills-agile-training/episodes/23-agile-development-process.md

 Scrum isn't just a set of meetings and roles.
 Scrum only works when the team truly adopts the values it was built to support.

-::: discussion
+::: challenge
+## Scrum Values in Practice

+**Solo Challenge**

+Think about the following questions and note down your thoughts in the shared document:

-Which Scrum Value do you think you would find hardest to practice?
+-   Which Scrum Value do you think you would find hardest to put into practice?
-Why?
+-   Why?
-How could a team support each other in developing it?
+-   How could a team support each other in developing that Scrum Value?
 :::

 # Scrum Team